kosmas12/xmusic/README.md

 How to use:

 XMusic (as of its current state) uses file paths to open your files.
-For example, say that on a UNIX system you have the bundled file Pause Test.wav on your Desktop.
+For example, say that on a *nix system you have the bundled file Pause Test.wav on your Desktop.
 Its path will be:
 ```
 /home/username/Desktop/Pause Test.wav
 ```